Skip to main content

 Women in pre-trial detention

-Mixed prisons with special unit for women27
+Mixed prisons with separate units for women

 Recommendations